PWKarlsson/technical-report-REST-APIs/README.md

 # Node.js with Express vs. Flask
 The purpose of this report is to compare two popular framworks for building REST APIs, Node.js with Express (JavaScript-based) and Flask (Python-based).
-It will go through their setup processes, how they are built, their pros and cons and when to use which framework.
+It will go through their setup processes, how they are built and some of their pros and cons.

 ---
 ## Node.js with Express